-As mentioned in the preceding section, the Windows Migration Assistant provided by Apple can transfer much of the Windows data you want to take with you.
+As mentioned in the preceding section, Windows Migration Assistant can transfer much of the Windows data you want to take with you.
 If you find that some files were left behind, you can move stuff manually as well.
 You can copy your files to a USB flash drive or over a network.
-To make this manual move more manageable, Table 2-1 covers a number of typical Windows file locations in Windows 7, 8, and 10, their High Sierra counterparts, and the Mac applications you'll use to open them.
+To make this manual move more manageable, Table 2-1 covers a number of typical Windows file locations in Windows 7, 8, and 10, their El Capitan counterparts, and the Mac applications you'll use to open them.